-Moving to a new city alone (especially as a female) can be scary and intimidating.
-That’s especially true if you’re in you’re 20’s (or younger!) and haven’t ventured too far out on your own yet.
+Moving to a new city alone in your 20s (especially as a female) can be scary and intimidating.
+That’s especially true if you haven’t ventured too far out on your own yet.
 But more than that it’s a new, exciting chapter in your life, and it is going to help you grow in ways you never imagined.
 And you’re going to THRIVE!

-Moving to a new city alone…without a game plan?
+Moving to a new city alone in your 20s…without a game plan?

 I honestly didn’t have too much of a plan when I moved.
 I didn’t have a job lined up, I wasn’t super familiar with the area, and I didn’t have a ton of savings.
 All I knew was I needed a change.